sprintr/opengl-examples/README.md

 Warning
 -------
-The color fill examples cause a stackover flow, if you use it to fill a large object.
+The color fill examples cause a stack overflow, if you use it to fill a large object.
 Create a small object to fill.

 Files
 -----